note: we link to our free guide to mindfulness and meditation at the end of this article (no email required).

 It's the same with our minds, except everything looks like a problem.

 That's why being happy and content never lasts.
-Happiness fades, and we grow restless with what we have (or want what we don't have).
+Happiness fades, and we grow restless with what we have (or we want what we don't have).

 And that voice in your head tells you that you can be happier and more content "If only" something else happens: